shergreen/SatGen/README.md

 Let's say, we now want to integrate the orbit of a point mass
 <img src="https://render.githubusercontent.com/render/math?math=m"> in
-this composite potential "p", we do the following.
-First, we initialize an orbit, by specifying the initial 6D phase-space coordinate "xv" in the cylindrical frame (a list or an numpy array), xv =
+this composite potential "p".
+To do this, first, we initialize the orbit, by specifying the initial 6D phase-space coordinate "xv" in the cylindrical frame (a list or an numpy array), xv =
 <img src="https://render.githubusercontent.com/render/math?math=[R,\phi,z,V_R,V_\phi,V_z]">
 [kpc, radian, kpc, kpc/Gyr, kpc/Gyr, kpc/Gyr] --